NerdNu/EasyRider/README.md

    with the level.
  * The maximum level, maximum significant training effort, exponential scaling, and the resulting range of horse attribute values are all configurable.
- * Horses slowly get thirsty in proportion to horizontal distance travelled.
+ * Horses have a hydration level that ranges between 0.0 and 1.0.
+Full hydration is 1.0.
+Hydration declines in proportion to horizontal distance travelled.
+   When hydration reaches 0.0, training no longer increases the horse's levels.
+ * The rate at which a horse pants (breathes heavily) increases from once a minute at full hydration to every four seconds at hydration 0.0.
-   When they are completely dehydrated, they throw the rider and cannot be ridden until rehydrated by right clicking on them with a water bucket.
+ * Horses can be rehydrated by right clicking on them with a bucket, or by mounting them when they are within 3 blocks of a water block or cauldron containing water, either at feet level or ground level (one block below).
  * The full dehydration distance and rehydration value of a water bucket are configurable.
+ * Players who have problems with chunks loading slowly when riding fast horses can set a speed limit that applies to their motion while they are riding any horse, using `/horse-speed-limit`.
+The innate maximum speed of a horse is not affected by this command.
  * Skeletal and undead horses that are not ridden or interacted with by their owner for a long time (configurable, default 14 days) may be considered abandoned and are then untamed and can be tamed or killed by another player,